keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Here we see that Keptn lets us perform more advanced health checks (tasks or evaluations) and verify that the application deployed via ArgoCD is healthy.
-Like `KeptnEvaluations`, `KeptnTasks` can be executed as part of a quality health check for our application.

 ## How to show Keptn health status in ArgoCD UI?